 Chania Winters

-How To Get To Crete
+How To Get to Crete

 Before you can partake in the top things to do in Chania, Greece, you have to figure out how to get there first!
 Chania can be reached by plane and boat (or if you’re already on Crete, bus and car).

-Airport in Crete Chania
+Airport in Chania

 The Chania International Airport is located 9 miles from town on the Akrotiri Peninsula.
 The overwhelming majority of airlines flying to Chania do so seasonally and sporadically.

-Airport to Chania
+Airport to Chania Town

 The Bus from Chania Airport to the city takes about 30 minutes and costs €2.30.
-Once you arrive at the main bus station in Chania, Crete it is approximately 10-15 minutes walking distance to the Old Town.
-You can check Crete Bus Schedules on the official website.
+Once you arrive at the main bus station in Chania it is a 15 minute walk to the Old Town.
+Alternatively, taxis should cost €20-25 or you can rent a car (more on car rentals below).

 Ferry to Chania, Crete